-The Unit Watts Out (UWO) power ratings on tools have been out for years.
-DeWalt is one of the most popular brands that uses the UWO calculation to present the overall power of a tool.
+The Unit Watts Out (UWO) vs torque power ratings on tools have been out for years.
+DeWalt is one of the most popular brands that use the UWO calculation to present the overall power of a tool.

 There are two unfortunate issues with this.
 First, people still don’t seem to understand what in the world they’re actually looking at.
 Second, the other manufacturers aren’t on board with this calculation—leaving us to wonder how Unit Watts Out compares to the traditional speed and torque measurements.

 So let’s take a look at what these terms actually mean and see if we can make sense of it.

 Speed and Torque as a Measure of Power

 Let’s Talk Football for a Second

 Speed is simply how fast the chuck is spinning on a drill.
 Torque is how much muscle it’s putting behind that speed.
 Think in terms of football.
 You’ve got a little wide receiver who’s blazing fast, but he doesn’t have much muscle so he’s tackled easily when caught.
 That’s speed without torque.

 On the other hand, you’ve got a lineman who’s got plenty of muscle to fend off the other big guys, but not nearly as much speed.
 That’s torque without speed.
 In the middle, you have a tight end who has a balance of quickness and muscle and is a great example of the blend of speed and torque.

 The problem with using speed and torque as guidelines of how much power a tool has is that it can be a little deceptive if you don’t know what you’re looking at.
 There’s a balance between the two that always results in a trade-off that’s easier to see in a 3-speed drill.